Jeussii/Jeussii/README.md

 data in Postgres, behind a PWA I open every morning: sleep, recovery, training load, per-session detail.
 The interesting part is provenance.
 Two watches disagree, so every value carries the device that produced it, and the app will show you which readings it threw out and why.
-A number without its origin attached is worse than no number, because you will trust it.
+Also the app does some interesting data aggregation for interesting A number without its origin attached is worse than no number, because you will trust it.
 Very useful for my ironman training.

 **ThreadWeaver** — newsletter intelligence.
 Ingests what I subscribe to,